workleap/wl-foundry-cli/CONTRIBUTING.md

 ## Commands

-From the project root, you have access to many commands the main ones are:
+From the project root, you have access to many commands, the main ones are:

 ### dev

-Build the packages in development mode and link them to be called from the local terminal.
+Build the packages for development and link them to be called from the local terminal.

 ```bash
 pnpm dev